aflin/rampart_docs/source/rampart-thread.rst

             /* do something else */
         }

     Return Value:
         A :green:`Boolean`: ``true`` if the lock was obtained and ``false`` if not.

 Lock Caveats
 ~~~~~~~~~~~~

     * A mutex locked in a thread must be unlocked in the same thread.

-    * A ``rampart.lock`` should be created before the threads in which it
+    * A ``rampart.lock`` must be created as a global variable before the
-      will be used are created so that the ``thrlock`` variable is copied to
+      threads in which it will be used are created so that the ``thrlock``
-      each thread.
+      variable is copied to each thread.

     * Normal operations do not require explicit locking using
       ``rampart.lock``.
 However updating variables on the clipboard might